hemeac/kiwiTechTree/README.md

 ## Missing History 1.8.2
 Move liquid engines to deprecate node of Restock+ installed; move a few more parts to deprecated node if Restock+ is installed; Used Restock models if available.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 If installed alongside Kerbal Atomics, will adapt the same LF/LH2 multimode design as the Stock NERV and ReStock+ Cherenkov and updates the RealPlume plume to match. **If Kerbalism with FeatureScience is installed: Adds custom HDD quantities; Adds RTG to Candle Engine and Radiation Emitter to nuclear propulsion if FeatureRadiation is installed.**

-## Mk-33 Beta
+## Mk-33 1.0
 Shuffled the tech nodes to correspond with the Mark IV Spaceplane System.
 Added custom B9PS fuel tanks along with Methalox fuel tanks.
 Linear Aerospike is able to run either as a Kerolox, Hydrolox, or Methalox engine.
 Custom RealPlume support is forthcoming, but will likely wait for the final development.
 Note, this will remove the omni-storage modules if WBI Tools is installed, will require some manual editing or custom patch (not included) to restore.
 If Modular Launch Pads is installed, the launch pad is moved to General Launch Bases.

 ## MK2 Stockalike Expansion 1.8.9.3
 Shuffled tech nodes.
 If installed, will move the Stock Mk2 Cockpit one tier earlier to streamlined flight.
 Upgraded E.V.E.R.Y. single engine, but have not currently added RealPlume support for engines not currently supporting it.
 Added cockpits and structural parts to the Mk2 Spaceplane System Upgrade. **If Kerbalism with FeatureScience is installed: Adds custom HDD quantities and Lab Group science to Lab; Lowers the radiation emitter for the Atomic Engine to be aligned with NERV.**

 ## MK3 Stockalike Expansion 1.5.1
 Shuffled the tech nodes.
 Added engine B9 Upgrades.
 Structural part upgrades part of the Mk3 Spaceplane System Upgrade.
-If Better SRBs installed, added support for SRBs.
 Have not currently added RealPlume support to engines lacking RealPlume support. **If Kerbalism with FeatureScience is installed: Adds custom HDD quantities and Lab Group science to Lab; Adds radiation emitter to atomic parts to be aligned with the modified Mk2 Stockalike Expansion configs.**

 ## Modular Launch Pads 2.1 [Alpha]
 Adds support for launch pads installed by other mods into General Launch Pads.